Michael Barnes (North Carolina politician)

-Michael Barnes (born 1970/1971) is an American politician and attorney who served as a member of the Charlotte City Council, incluiding as the mayor pro tempore of Charlotte, North Carolina.
-He also briefly served as acting mayor for a short time following the resignation of former mayor Patrick Cannon, who was arrested on March 26, 2014 for corruption charges.
+Michael Barnes (born 1970/1971) is an American politician and attorney from North Carolina.
+A member of the Democratic Party, he served as a member of the Charlotte City Council from 2005 to 2013.
+Barnes served mayor pro tempore from 2013 to 2015, and briefly served as acting mayor of Charlotte in 2014 following the resignation of Patrick Cannon following his arrested on corruption charges.
+He unsuccessfully ran for mayor of Charlotte in the 2015 election.

-Charlotte City Council tenure
+Political career

 Barnes, an attorney and a member of the Democratic Party, served as a member of the Charlotte City Council representing the District 4 seat for four terms until he was elected to an at-large seat in the 2013 election.
-Following that election, he was chosen as the new mayor pro tem by his colleagues.
+Following that election, he was chosen as the new mayor pro tempore by his colleagues.

+Tenure as acting mayor

-Barnes became acting mayor for a short time following the resignation of former mayor Patrick Cannon, who was arrested on March 26, 2014 for corruption charges.
+Barnes became acting mayor for a short time following the resignation of former mayor Patrick Cannon, who was arrested on March 26, 2014, for corruption charges.
 Barnes immediately became acting mayor upon Cannon's resignation.
 The City Council was then required to appoint a mayor to serve out the remainder of Cannon's term (through Dec.
 2015).
 On April 7, the council voted to appoint Dan Clodfelter, a state senator, as the new mayor.

+2015 mayoral election

-In 2015, Barnes declined to run for re-election for his City Council seat and instead pursued the Democratic nomination for mayor of Charlotte.
-He placed fourth in the primary, losing to former Chair of the Mecklenburg County Commission Jennifer Roberts, and left City Council in December 2015.
-He was succeed as Mayor Pro Tem by at-large City Council member Vi Lyles.
+In 2015, Barnes declined to run for re-election for his City Council seat and instead pursued the Democratic nomination for mayor of Charlotte in 2015.
+He placed fourth in the primary, losing to former chair of the Mecklenburg County Commission Jennifer Roberts, and left the City Council in December 2015.
+He was succeed as mayor pro tempore by at-large City Council member Vi Lyles.

+Political views

+Barnes was characterized as a fiscal conservative by The Charlotte Observer in 2015, with Barnes stating that to "avoid the liberal or conservative label, I tell people I am a moderate.
+He opposed taxpayer funding for Charlotte's streetcar system.